bobf/orchestration/README.md

 make deploy manager=user@manager.swarm.example.com
 ```

 The file `orchestration/docker-compose.production.yml` is created automatically.
-If your `RAILS_ENV` is set to something other than `production` then another file will need to be created (e.g. `orchestration/docker-compose.staging.yml`).
-In most cases this file can be a _symlink_ to the original `production` configuration and environment variables can be used to customise the content.
+This file will always be used for deployment, regardless of _Rails_ environment.
+Other environments should be configured using a separate [`.env` file](#env-file) for each environment.

 #### Roll back a deployment